-Martin Luther King Jr. Day is coming up on January 20th, and while we take the time to reflect on MLK’s mission, his life’s work, and his unwavering dedication to Black rights in America, we should also use this reflection to propel us to action.
+Martin Luther King Jr. Day is coming up on January 20th.
+We take this time to reflect on MLK’s mission, his life’s work, and his unwavering dedication to Black rights in America, and meanwhile we should also use this reflection to propel us to action.
 This MLK day is particularly poignant as it also falls on inauguration day.
-It feels a bit on the nose as America ushers Donald Trump into the white house for his second term — a political leader who has consistently stood against MLK’s teachings of antiracism and non-violence.
+It feels a bit on the nose as America ushers Donald Trump — a political leader who has consistently stood against MLK’s teachings of antiracism and non-violence — into the white house for his second term.

 Here are some books that we hope will inspire you to get educated on systems of oppression while also learning how to create positive change within your sphere of influence.